1996–97 South Pacific cyclone season: Tropical Cyclone June

-On April 30, RSMC Nadi started to monitor a weak area of low pressure that had developed to the northwest of the Fijian dependency of Rotuma.
+On April 30, the FMS started to monitor a weak area of low pressure that had developed to the northwest of the Fijian dependency of Rotuma.
 Over the next couple of days, the system remained poorly organised under the influence of vertical wind shear, from the northwest as it moved slowly towards the south-southwest.
 During May 2, subsequently initiated advisories on the system and designated it as Tropical Cyclone 35P, after the vertical wind shear surrounding the system, had relaxed and good outflow had developed aloft.
-During that day the system started to move towards the south-southeast and rapidly developed before RSMC Nadi reported later that day, that the system had developed into a category 1 tropical cyclone and named it June.
+During that day the system started to move towards the south-southeast and rapidly developed before the FMS reported later that day, that the system had developed into a category 1 tropical cyclone and named it June.
 At this stage the system was located about 600 km to the northwest of Nadi, Fiji, and was expected to turn towards the southwest and a break in the subtropical ridge of high pressure during the next day.
 During May 3, the system continued to develop further and became slow moving, before it started to appear on radar imagery later that day.
-RSMC Nadi subsequently reported early the next day that the system had peaked as a category 2 tropical cyclone, with 10-minute sustained wind speeds of 95 km/h (60 mph).
+The FMS subsequently reported early the next day that the system had peaked as a category 2 tropical cyclone, with 10-minute sustained wind speeds of 95 km/h (60 mph).
 Later that day the JTWC reported that the system had peaked with 1-minute sustained wind speeds of 120 km/h (75 mph), which made June equivalent to a category 1 hurricane on the SSHWS.

 Severe flooding produced by the storm in Fiji left roughly $500,000 in damages.

+Tropical Cyclone 37P

+During May 26, the JTWC started monitoring a tropical disturbance that had developed to the southeast of the Solomon Islands, in response to strong westerly winds along the equator.
+Over the next two days the disturbance gradually developed further, before the JTWC initiated advisories on the system and designated it as Tropical Cyclone 37P during May 28.
+During the next day the system moved towards the south-southeast, before it peaked with 1-minute sustained wind speeds of 65 km/h.
+During May 30, the system dissipated as a significant tropical cyclone, after it had encountered cooler waters and stronger vertical windshear.